Stetson University: Libraries

-One of the four Florida academic libraries funded by Andrew Carnegie was on the Stetson University campus in Deland.
-The university received $40,000 on March 12, 1906 – the largest Carnegie grant given to a Florida academic library.
-Elizabeth S. Stetson, wife of John B. Stetson, matched Carnegie's contribution allowing for the Sampson Library to be built.
+In 1906, the university received $40,000 from the Carnegie Corporation of New York.
+Elizabeth S. Stetson, wife of John B. Stetson, matched Carnegie's contribution allowing for the Sampson Library to be built as a Carnegie library, one of fourteen in the state.
 Opening in 1908, it was named after university trustee C.T.
 Sampson, who was a major donor to the Stetson library fund.
-Sampson also bequeathed $20,000 to the library for an endowment.
-Sampson Library was designed by noted Floridian architect Henry John Klutho.
-Klutho chose to emulate the traditional neoclassic design which distinguished many of America's Carnegie libraries.
+In 1964, the duPont-Ball Library became the campus's new main library building.